-Mistakes to avoid
+Seasonal packaging mistakes to avoid

-A common issue for businesses planning their seasonal output is overestimating product quantities featuring the festive design.
-If the entire stock is not sold, businesses may be forced to dramatically lower its prices in order to clear the old designs before they are no longer seasonally relevant.
-Although larger companies can absorb this cost, smaller businesses may suffer from the resulting loss of revenue.
+A common problem for companies during the holiday seasons is overestimating how many products they need featuring the newly created design.
+If entirety of the stock is not sold, the company may be forced to dramatically reduce its prices in order to clear the old designs before they are no longer seasonally relevant.
+Although larger companies can absorb this cost, smaller firms may suffer from the resulting loss of revenue.

 “Seasonal packaging can be cost-effective, especially if brands haven’t updated their designs in a while, but it is important to keep an eye on your budget and see what makes commercial sense.

 Focusing on a holiday that is too specific